History of the New York Rangers: Expensive acquisitions (1994–2004)

 Despite having coached the Rangers to a regular season first-place finish and the Stanley Cup, head coach Mike Keenan left after a dispute with general manager Neil Smith.
 During the 1994–95 lockout-shortened season, the Rangers struggled to find their form and lost in the second round of the playoffs.
 They snuck in with the eighth seed and defeated the Quebec Nordiques in the first round, but were swept by Philadelphia in the second round.
 Succeeding Rangers head coach Colin Campbell orchestrated a deal that sent Sergei Zubov and center Petr Nedved to Pittsburgh in exchange for defenceman Ulf Samuelsson and left winger Luc Robitaille in the summer of 1995.

 The Rangers acquired Wayne Gretzky as a free agent in the 1996 off-season.

 The Rangers landed an aging Wayne Gretzky in 1996, but even with The Great One, they would fizzle out.
 Their 1994 stars were aging and many retired or dropped off in performance.
 Gretzky's greatest accomplishment was leading them to the 1997 Eastern Conference finals, where they lost 4–1 to the Eric Lindros-led Philadelphia Flyers.
 After GM Neil Smith ran Messier, a former Oiler teammate of Gretzky's, out of town in the summer of 1997 and failed in a bid to replace him with Colorado Avalanche superstar Joe Sakic, the Rangers began a streak of seven seasons without making the playoffs, despite routinely having the highest payroll in the NHL.

-In March 2000, Smith was fired along with head coach John Muckler, and, that summer, James Dolan hired Glen Sather to replace him.
+In 1999, James Dolan, son of Cablevision CEO Charles Dolan, assumed primary ownership and management responsibilities for the Rangers, the New York Knicks and Madison Square Garden.
+In March 2000, Dolan fired head coach John Muckler and general manager Neil Smith, replacing the latter with Glen Sather later that summer.
 By the end of the 2000–01 season, the Rangers had landed a lot of star power.
 Mark Messier had returned to New York, Theoren Fleury joined the Rangers after spending most of his career with the Calgary Flames, and Eric Lindros was traded to the Rangers from the Philadelphia Flyers.
 The Rangers also acquired Pavel Bure late in the 2001–02 season from the Florida Panthers.
 It was the rookie season of goaltender Dan Blackburn, who made the NHL All-Rookie Team even as the Rangers fell back to last place in the conference.
 Despite these high-priced acquisitions, the Rangers still finished out of the playoffs.
 Later years saw other stars such as Alexei Kovalev, Jaromir Jagr, Martin Rucinsky and Bobby Holik added, but in 2002–03 and 2003–04, the team again missed the playoffs.
 Blackburn started strongly in 2002–03, but burned out after 17 games.
 He then missed 2003–04 due to mononucleosis and a damaged nerve in his left shoulder.
 Blackburn could not rehabilitate the damaged nerve, and was forced to retire at age 22.